pozengineer/codeQuiz/README.md

 blocks for the application but want to keep them for future reference.

 This application was built using:
 -   HTML: HyperText Markup Language that allows the developer to structure webpages
 -   CSS: Style Sheet Language that allows the developer to style an HTML document
 -   JavaScript: Programming Language that allows the developer to apply functions and methods to an HTML document
 -   BootStrap: Library of HTML and CSS files and code https://getbootstrap.com/
+-   jQuery: JavaScript library that enables HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API

 ![passwordGenerator tablet](assets/images/codeQuiz01.jpg)